 - Some accident and emergency departments

-GPs can prescribe the emergency contraceptive pill.
+GPs can prescribe the emergency contraceptive pill and offer advice.

 If you’re over 16, you can also buy the Levonorgestrel emergency contraceptive pill from most pharmacies.
 It costs around £25.